 - G: The Association shall also admit full-time members of internet sites under the following procedure:

 - 1. The National Board of Directors each year prior to the national meeting at the World Series shall obtain a list of internet sites issued credentials by Major League Baseball for that year’s World Series.
-Employees of MLB.com shall not be eligible.

 - 2. Active members attending the Annual Meeting at the World Series shall vote to accept or amend the MLB list of credentialed sites for the purposes of Association membership.
 A simple majority is needed to accept a site for membership.